lmc-eu/spirit-design-system/packages/web/README.md

 <link rel="stylesheet" href="node_modules/@lmc-eu/spirit-web/css/components.min.css" />
 ```

-👉 Alternatively, you can use [CDN](#cdn) links when you don't want to install any npm packages.
+👉 Alternatively, you can use [CDN](#cdn) links when you don’t want to install any npm packages.

 ### Advanced Implementation in Product with Sass

 ❗ **Important:** Make sure you have `sass` dependency installed in your project (`sass` is marked as optional peer dependency since you can use the pre-built distribution CSS).
-And also [configure Sass load path][configuring-load-path] for `@tokens` and
+And also [configure SASS load path][configuring-load-path] for `@tokens` and
-`node_modules` so all dependencies are resolved correctly by Sass.
+`node_modules` so all dependencies are resolved correctly by SASS.

-Having the Sass load path configured, import just the components you need in
+Having the SASS load path configured, import just the components you need in
-your Sass stylesheet:
+your SASS stylesheet:

 ```scss
 @use 'node_modules/@lmc-eu/spirit-web/scss/components/Button';